Democrats Face Uncertain Path To Avoid Fiscal Calamity

 Even if they could speed things along, Democrats do not currently have the votes to pass the reconciliation proposal.
 Adding the debt limit to that package likely would not guarantee passage, leaving Democrats solely responsible for any possible default.

-Moderate members, like Sens.
-Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz., oppose the top-line spending target, as well as some of the underlying policies backed by Progressives.
+Moderate members, such as Sens.
+Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz., oppose the top-line spending target as well as some of the underlying policies backed by progressives.

+Most Democrats said they're operating on the expectation those disagreements will be resolved despite little evidence that either faction of the party is willing to relent.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.